rabimba/rabimba.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am a Computer Science Researcher specializing in Artificial Intelligence, Distributed Systems, and Web Technologies.
-My research focuses on building scalable, secure, and efficient systems for modern computing environments.
+        I am a Staff Agent Researcher at Paypal and a PhD graduate from the University of Houston.
+My research focuses on Artificial Intelligence, specifically Large Language Models (LLMs), reasoning, and secure generation.

         My work spans across AI reasoning, decentralized systems, blockchain applications, and mobile computing.
 I investigate how to design and implement systems that can efficiently handle the challenges of distributed, resource-constrained environments while ensuring security and privacy.